Haseeb718/Final-Year-Project/README.md

-# Final-Year-ProjectThis project is a Solar Panel and Inverter Monitoring System alongside a mobile appli-
+# Final-Year-Project

-cation, this also includes is a designed inverter.
+This project is a Solar Panel and Inverter Monitoring System alongside a mobile appli- cation, this also includes is a designed inverter.
 The collected data undergoes processing and is displayed on a mobile app, allowing users to engage in real-time monitoring and remote-control functions.
 The monitoring system effortlessly incorporates hardware